luvejo/Vacanote/README.md

 </p>

 ## Overview
-Vacanote (bakanəʊt) is a [GNOME Shell extension][gnome] for organizing your notes, having them all at the top bar for quick search.
+Vacanote (bakanəʊt) is a [GNOME Shell extension][gnome] for organizing your notes by dashboard/category, having them all at the top bar for quick search.
 It grows downwards to fill your screen: get maximum visibility without being invasive.

 ### Usage
 - Start editing by clicking either a note or your dashboard's title.
-- `SHIFT+ENTER` to insert a break-line.
 - `ESC` to close the applet.

 ## Installation